flutter/website/src/release/breaking-changes/window-singleton.md

 #### Resetting view-specific properties

-`TestFlutterView` retains the capability to reset individual properties or the entire view but, in order to be more clear and consise, the naming of these methods has changed from `clear<property>TestValue` and `clearAllTestValues` to `reset<property>` and `reset` respectively.
+`TestFlutterView` retains the capability to reset individual properties or the entire view but, in order to be more clear and consist, the naming of these methods has changed from `clear<property>TestValue` and `clearAllTestValues` to `reset<property>` and `reset` respectively.